daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

 ![Income Sources of Loan Applicants](https://user-images.githubusercontent.com/70437668/140484514-5dca47af-c41b-4bfe-a33d-a719c5b9eafa.jpg)

-### Income type of applications who got the most loan rejection
+### Loan Purposes of applicants who got the most loan rejection

 Working type XNA exercised control over the Income Sources by roughly 64.58% of the total applicants whose contract status was canceled or refused.
 This was much higher than any other sources such as XAP accounting for 28.56%, and other much less prevalent types such as Repairs accounting for 2.56%, etc.